sherlockq/gatsby-blogsite/src/markdown-pages/2020-04-13-transducers-in-clojure-explained.md

         ([] (rf))
         ([result] (rf result))
         ([result input]
-         ; here is the logic of tranducer
+         ; here is the logic of transducer
          ; it's so much more readable than the collection version (if (pred input)
              (rf result input)